Be sure you get the right employee.

 - Set the tone.
 Tell the candidates that you are glad to meet them and express your appreciation that they have come in for the interview.
 Use this time also to explain the interview procedure ? and then follow that format as closely as you can.

-- Know what you?re looking for.
+- Know what you’re looking for.
 Be clear on the skill-set required for the position to avoid asking irrelevant questions and confusing the candidate.
 Making a list can help you ask pointed questions.
-When the candidate leaves the interview, he or she should have a sense of whether they would be a good fit for the job.
+When the candidate leaves the interview, they should have a sense of whether they would be a good fit for the job.

 - Manage your time.
 Do your best to stick with the schedule set aside for the meeting.
 However, you should be prepared to jump straight to the conclusion questions if the candidate is not qualified.
 There is no point wasting either of your time if the candidate is not a good match for the job.